Characters : Vulture I (Adrian Toomes)

 Toomes and the others soon began to over power the wall crawler, until Smythe gave them new orders to attack Jonah Jameson and the other hostages (Norah Winters, Glory Grant, the head of security of The Raft, Smythe's lawyer and a priest) which Toomes set out to do while Scorpion went after Jameson and Boomerang stayed with Spider-Man.
 (Superior Spider-Man #12) Arriving at the hostage site, Vulture found a weakness in the force field they were protected by and began to power it down when the people inside began to offer deals with him.
 Grant claimed she could spin the story so he was the hero of the ordeal.
 One of the D.A.s promised leniency and Smythe's lawyer said he could say that Smythe's technology made Toomes act against his will.
 He considered all of the offers but was soon powerless after Spider-Man killed Smythe, making all his upgrades to the other criminals power down.
 Toomes was shot for good measure by The Raft's head of security.
 (Superior Spider-Man #13)

 Vulture was soon in the custody of Spider-Man, who implanted a mind control chip and forced him to join his Superior Six.
-The new Six were forced to act as heroic vigilantes under Spider-Man's control.
+The new Six were forced to act as heroic vigilantes under Spider-Man's mind control.
 Their first mission was to protect Alchemax, the new corporation of Liz Allan, which was under attack from The Wrecking Crew.
+The Wrecking Crew got away but the particle engine was saved, only to be taken back to Parker Industries by Spider-Man.
+(Superior Spider-Man Team Up #5)

 |Oct 1999||App: Guts & Glory|